Accounting (ACCT)

 This course is a hands-on introduction to business analytics.
 In this course, students will learn to convert quantitative data into information that can be used to help guide business/government decision making.
 This course provides students with the fundamental concepts and tools needed to understand the emerging role of business analytics in organizations.
 Students will apply modern data mining tools to various data sets in an analytical software environment.
 Emphasis is placed on concepts, applications, and interpretation of results as wellas professional skills like communication, teamwork, and presentation.

-Evaluate how taxation of individuals, partnerships, and Subchapter S corporations is determined based upon federal and state taxation laws.
+Income Tax Theory and Practice will evaluate how taxation of individuals, partnerships, and Subchapter S corporations is determined based upon federal and state taxation laws.

 This course examines the techniques for properly executing a forensic investigation for the purpose of prosecution.
 Students will learn interviewing theories and skills as well as data analysis, the proper tracing of illicit transactions and report writing.